-Gains and losses on disposal of PPE are determined by comparing proceeds from disposal with the carrying amounts of PPE and are recognized in the income statement as other income.
+Gains and losses on disposal of PPE are determined by comparing proceeds from disposal with the catrying amounts of PPE and are recognized in the income statement as other income.

-c.
-Foreign currency translation
+e Foreign currency translation

-- Transactions in foreign currencies are converted at market rates ruling at the dates of such transactions.
-Exchange differences realised are accounted for through the statement of comprehensive income. - ii.
+i.Transactions in foreign currencies are converted at market rates reling at the dates of such transactions.
+Exchange differences realised are accounted for through the statement of comprehensive income.

+it.
 Assets and liabilities, which are denominated in other currencies, are translated into the reporting currency at the period end rates of exchange.
-Exchange differences arising onsuch translations are treated through the statement of comprehensive income.
+Exchange differences arising on such translations are treated through the statement of comprehensive income.